Trial Preparation Checklist for Litigation Teams

 Evidence, depositions, and requests for admission.

-Pre-trial briefs and motions.
+Pre-trial briefs and pre-trial motions.

 Jury instructions to submit to the court at the beginning of the trial.